 These “mainstream” institutions look very, very like the set of information organs that we’d expect to see in a type 1 society.
 And their product is clearly a synopsis.
 Yet they are clearly not subject to any kind of central coordination.

 I think the post-1945 mainstream synopsis is important enough to be a proper noun.
 Let’s call it the Synopsis.
-Let’s also give the set of institutions that produce and propagate the Synopsis—mainstream academia, journalism and education—a name.2 Let’s call them the Cathedral.3 What explains these phenomena?
+Let’s also give the set of institutions that produce and propagate the Synopsis—mainstream academia, journalism and education3—a name.
+Let’s call them the Cathedral.4 What explains these phenomena?

 The Synopsis, of course, has an answer.
 The answer is that we live in a type 3 society, and the Synopsis is the set of all reasonable ideas.
 As for the Cathedral, it is simply the culmination of the great human quest for knowledge.
 It is just as permanent as the reality it exists within and elucidates, which is why there will still be a Harvard and a Yale in 2108, 2208, and 3008.